 Hi, it’s me, I haven’t worn anything fancier than sweatpants in 4 days and I can’t remember what day it is.
 Actually, I shouldn’t even be here because I promised myself I wouldn’t work at all in-between Christmas and New Year’s but then I needed an appetizer, and I’m a work-aholic, oh well!

 Since I’m here anyways, let me introduce you to these cheese balls.
-They’re the kind of thing you make when you absolutely can’t handle cooking one more dish during the holidays.
+Like my whipped goat cheese or these lemony marinated mozzarella balls, they’re the kind of thing you make when you absolutely can’t handle cooking one more dish during the holidays.
 Or when you just remembered that you’re supposed to bring an appetizer to a Christmas or New Year’s party and have like, half an hour to make one.
 Not that I’ve ever been there before, neverrrr. 👀

 This recipe in particular is based on this delicious cranberry orange butter I used to make in culinary school.
 It also also has pecans, thyme, and a touch of maple syrup for that sweet-savory combo.
 They’re basically an elevated version of the typical cheese ball you’ve seen at every party.